 At Talley, our Science Olympiad team meets after school starting in November.
 We do not receive the rules and the events list until the end of October.
 Each year new events can replace older ones, and in some cases events are rotated through after a few years.
 We will have an interest meeting in late September/early October, so if you are interested in being part of our team, keep your ears open!

-Contact: Tamecah Pinkney and Ashley Ferraro
+Contact: Tamecah Pinkney and Marie Humphrey

 Tiger Paws Yearbook - Students from all teams and grades participate in the publishing of the Talley Yearbook.

 Tri-M -This is an honor society for music students who maintain an A average in all music classes and 3.0 or B average in all OTHER classes.
 These students must demonstrate leadership within their performing ensembles and/or music classrooms and demonstrate proficiency on their instrument of choice.
 These students will meet once or twice a month and participate in service projects and special performances which are aimed at improving both our school community and greater community through music.
 Membership in the society will be granted through invitation only.

 Contact: Beth Warfel